pataskad/rock-paper-scissors/README.md

 ***GUI Update***

 The RPS game now includes a simplified UI for a user to interact with instead of the conventional console through DevTools/inspector mode.
 Using the power of Javascript nodes and event method listeners, this game gives users the opportunity to select a an option (r, p, or s) and display the round result, as well as a running tally of wins and losses.
 Once the user or computer reaches 5 the game will display a winner or loser message depending on the result of the game.
+The background will change to green or red depending on what result the user reached through playing the game.
+Upon finishing a match, the user can select play again to reset the screen to beginning values along with the starting neutral background.

 Enjoy!